 The 10 Best Filtered Water Bottles

-This wiki has been updated 31 times since it was first published in January of 2017.
+This wiki has been updated 32 times since it was first published in January of 2017.
 If you're tired of drinking tap water that leaves a chemical aftertaste, or need a purification method when you're out camping or hiking, try one of these filtered water bottles.
 They'll remove pollutants, small particles and, in some cases, bacteria and viruses from H2O.
 As a bonus, they are environmentally friendly, too, saving lots of disposable plastic bottles from going into landfills.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes